President Donald Trump

 And if Iran is pushed down the road to nuclear weapons, it potentially opens the door to Egypt and Saudi Arabia going down the nuclear route as well.

-Casting a shadow on potential developments however is the US’ withdrawal from the Iran deal.
+Casting a further shadow on potential developments is the US’ withdrawal from the Iran deal.
 What faith can leaders now place in Washington’s involvement in peace deals when they see such a clear example of a US president not fulfilling his country’s agreed obligations?

 Document for war

 Recent policy documents indicate preparation for high-tech massively violent wars against Russia and China.
 Trump’s new defence strategy states that the US will compete for dominance against its long-term strategic competitors – Russia and China – now designated as ‘revisionist powers’ that wish to reshape the world consistent with their ‘authoritarian model’.
 ‘Rogue regimes’ are still a focus for concern but the ‘war on terror’ is downgraded – no longer the central military priority.